hyprwm/hyprland-wiki/content/configuring/core/binds/submaps.md

 title: Submaps
 ---

 ## Submaps

 Keybind submaps allow you to activate a separate set of keybinds.

-For example, if you want to enter a `resize` "mode" that allows you to resize windows with the arrow keys, you can do it like this:
+For example, if you want to enter a "resize mode" that allows you to resize windows with the arrow keys, you can do it like this:

 ```lua
 -- Switch to a submap called `resize`.